mdgriffith/elm-optimize-level-2/README.md

 **NOT FOR SHARING YET** - _Please wait for the announcement before sharing widely, it should be coming soon_ :)

-**Note, Experimental** - _This project is just starting.
-While we currently believe every adjustment to the resulting javascript should be safe and make things explicitly faster, it's hard to be 100% certain until we have a large number of projects using it successfully.
-So, beware!_
+**Beware, Experimental** - _This project is just starting and does have the power to break your Elm code in very un-Elm ways!
+While we currently believe every adjustment to the resulting javascript should be safe and make things explicitly faster, some of this code is subtle and it's hard to be 100% certain until we have a large number of projects using it successfully._

-_And let us know how it goes by leaving [a comment in this issue](https://github.com/mdgriffith/elm-optimize-more/issues/15)._ :smiley:
+_If you want to help out, try it out, **run your test suite** and let us know how it goes by leaving [a comment in this issue](https://github.com/mdgriffith/elm-optimize-more/issues/15)!_ :smiley:

 Elm is fast.